mulesoft-labs/raml-java-tools/raml-to-pojo/README.md

 * core.changeType: change the generated type (two arguments:  the new type, and the optional "unbox" argument, to unbox java primitives)
 * core.box: box java primitive types.
 * core.boxWhenNotRequired: box primitive types when not required.
+* core.toString:  generates a toString() for objects using the defined fields.
+You may specify the fields as parameters to limit their use.
+* core.equalsAndHashCode:  generates equals() and hashCode() method for objects using the defined fields.
+You may specify the fields as parameters to limit their use.

 # writing your own plugin